naineshv/Project-Tidydata/README.md

 16. Prepare column names for tidying the data set
 	- Convert 3 successive dots seen just before the axis name to '-'
 	- Remove the trailing dots in each name
-	- Adjust tha magnitude variables to include NA at the end (as these are are not axes-related)
+	- Adjust the magnitude variables to include NA at the end (as these are are not axes-related)

-17. Tidy the data
-18. Reorganize the data according to feature, function and Axis.
-I have used chaining here
+17. Tidy the data - Reorganize the data according to feature, function and Axis.
+I have used chaining for the steps below -
 	- Use gather() to gather the data using all columns except the Subject and Activity columns.
 I have used 'Signal.FunctionAxis' as the key and 'Value' as the value.
-		- The 'Signal.FunctionAxis' column has values in the format Signal.Function-AxisName e.g. tBodyAcc.mean-X, tGravityAcc.mean-Y, fBodyAccMag.std-NA, etc.
+		- The 'Signal.FunctionAxis' column has values in the format *Signal.Function-AxisName* e.g. *tBodyAcc.mean-X, tGravityAcc.mean-Y, fBodyAccMag.std-NA, etc*.
 	- Use separate() to separate the above column in to three columns viz.
 Signal, Function and Axis
-	- Use arrange to sort it in the order Subject, Activity, Signal, Function, Axis
+	- Use arrange() to sort it in the order Subject, Activity, Signal, Function, Axis

-19. Use meaningful names for values of Function: mean -> Mean value, std -> Standard Deviation
+18. Use meaningful names for values of Function: mean -> Mean value, std -> Standard Deviation
-20. Summarize by variable, activity and subject; variable is a combination of signal, function and axis.
+19. Summarize by variable, activity and subject; variable is a combination of signal, function and axis.

-21. Use meaningful names for values of Function
+20. Use meaningful names for values of Function

-22. Summarize by variable, activity and subject; variable is a combination of signal, function and axis
+21. Summarize by variable, activity and subject using the steps below; variable is a combination of signal, function and axis
 	- Use group by on Subject, Activity, Signal, Function, Axis
 	- Use summarize to get the Count = n() and the Average = mean(Value) columns.
 	- Get the output in a data frame called summary